laminas/.github/RENOVATE.md

 Although not necessary, this will group updates from each of these organizations into a single update.
 Combined with the rules from above, this will usually only occur for new major releases.

-The final package rule should allow renovate to create new PRs to test out new unstable PHP versions as they are released, e.g. PHP 8.2.0-rc1.
+The final package rule should tell renovate when to create new PRs to test out new unstable PHP versions as they are released, e.g. PHP 8.2.0-rc1.
 These PRs are not automatically merged, even if all checks are green, and additionally they will be assigned the label "Awaiting Maintainer Response".